Anxiety is the term used to describe a set of emotional, physiological and behavioural responses you experience when your brain detects a threat.

 What causes anxiety?

-There are different pathways in your brain that can result in the anxiety you experience, but each involves an alarm bell being set off to activate your stress response.
+Different pathways in your brain can result in the anxiety you experience, but each involves an alarm bell being set off to activate your stress response.
 I touch on the pathways in the video below.

 The alarm bell can be activated by a ‘thinking’ route, where your thoughts and worries can make you anxious, and by a quicker route, where your brain remembers to be anxious.